nicovince/manage-release/README.md

 :warning: Development is still in progress.

 ## Setup action
-In your desired workflow (`.github/workflows/`), insert the following lines:
+In your desired workflow (`.github/workflows/`), insert the appropriate lines according to your desired workflow.

-Rolling release:
+### Rolling release
+This workflow create a release on the latest commit of the pushed branch, it is named after the branch name.
+If a release already existed, it is deleted and the tag is moved to the new sha1.
 ```yaml
 on:
   push: